aspadistra/Paperback/README.md

 Building
 ===

-1) Download the free Embarcadero C++ Compiler 5.5 from here (scroll down):
+1) Download the free Embarcadero C++ Compiler 5.5 from here:

 https://downloads.embarcadero.com/free/c_builder

 2) Install it, then review C:\Borland\BCC55\readme.txt.

 3) Create bcc32.cfg and ilink32.cfg as directed.

 4) Edit the system path so that it includes the Borland binaries.

-In regedit, navigate to:
+In Microsoft Windows regedit, navigate to:

 HKEY_LOCAL_MACHINE -> System -> CurrentControlSet -> Control -> Session Manager -> Environment -> PATH
 Now prepend the path C:\Borland\BCC55\Bin